xczhou-astro/galaxyEmulator/README.md

 `int`: Octree min/max level refinement for dust calculation.

 `numPackets`:
-`float`: number of photo packets launched during simulation; determine the level of signal to noise in the results.
+`float`: number of photon packets launched during simulation; determine the level of signal to noise in the results.

 `SEDFamily`:
 `str`, `BC03` or `FSPS`, SED family for quenched star particles.